 How to Remove Kool-Aid and Fruit Punch Stains From Carpet

 There's never been a kid's party that didn't end up with a few spills and stains.
-When the punch hits the floor, move as quickly as possible to treat the stain.
+When the punch hits the floor or the upholstery, move as quickly as possible to treat the stain.
 Begin by using white paper towels to blot up as much of the stain as possible.
 Use an old shoe or spatula to press the towels into the stain.
 Keep moving to a clean towel until no more color is transferred.

 To remove Kool-Aid stains from furniture and car upholstery, use the same cleaning solutions and techniques as recommended for carpet.
 Be careful not to overwet the fabric because excess moisture can cause problems with the cushion fillings.
 Allow the upholstery to air dry away from sunlight and direct heat.

 If the furniture fabric is silk or vintage, blot away the stain and then contact a professional upholstery cleaner or if you need more stain removal tips.

 - Warm Water